Dismiss

 • Launch structure lock-in: The current five launch-visible worlds were stabilized under a clearer shared configuration model.

-• Public profile routing: World-aware profile links were aligned so users land on the correct public surface for main, lite, snap, gamers, and vision.
+• Public profile routing: World-aware profile links were aligned so users land on the correct public surface for Social Circle, Lite, Snap, Gamers, and Vision.

 February 2026